Alan Steward: Album releases

 "The Jazz Masters" showcases the more jazzy side of Alan Steward, the kind of music he usually writes for movie and TV soundtracks.
 The album turned out to be his most successful album to date, being very popular on Smooth jazz radio stations in Europe.

 Alan's major release for 2008 however was the album "Pop Icon".
-"Pop Icon" showed off Alan's talent as the master of the funky grooves.
 The single off the album was "Underdog" which Alan calls an ‘anthem for the anti-heroes’.
 "Underdog" is dedicated to all the independent musicians pursuing their dreams.
 "Pop Icon" also featured the vocal talents of Caribbean Soul Vocalist Tricia Hamilton on "Bad Boy Style" and UK House Diva Diane Gordon on a track called "Pfunked Up", a tribute to George Clinton and P-Funk.